teleprint-me/fixed-point/README.md

 ## License

-This project operates under the MIT License.
-Detailed licensing terms can be found in the [LICENSE](LICENSE) file.
+This project is licensed under the AGPL.
+For detailed licensing terms, please refer to the [LICENSE](LICENSE) file.

 ## Contributing